operator-framework/operator-sdk/doc/user-guide.md

 ### Metrics

-To learn about how metrics works in operator-sdk read the [metrics section][metrics_doc] of the user documentation.
+To learn about how metrics work in the Operator SDK read the [metrics section][metrics_doc] of the user documentation.

 ## Leader election